PostHog/posthog.com/contents/careers/designer.md

 We aren't on track to achieve this, as we are missing *you*.

-You will be responsible for getting world class design into every part of our company.
-We'll team you up with an incredible graphic designer, and with our developer advocate and engineering team to create something special.
-You'd be one of the very first design hires we'd make at a pivotal stage for the company.
+You will be responsible for getting world class visual design into every part of our company.
+We'll team you up with an incredible graphic designer, and with our developer advocate, product and engineering team to create something special.

-## This role isn't scoped tightly
+You'd be one of the very first design hires we'd make at a pivotal stage for the company, hence for the need for this to be a lead designer position.

-The reason we hire exceptional people is so they can tell us what to do.
+## We hire the best to tell us what to do

-Success in this role means it's obvious our website, docs, product and presence are world class.
 We are focussed on increasing user acquisition, retention and our community growth.
-Design is core to impacting all of these things.
+Design is core to all of these things.

+Success in this role means we build a great brand, which filters through everything that reaches our audience of users and potential users.

+This will be a challenging role - it will require the ability to execute quickly and creatively, whilst creating consistency across many assets.
+You will need to be strong at web layouts, understanding the developer mentality when it comes to design, and in collaborating with an all remote team to get your vision into production.

-## Does this sound like you?
+## Sounds like fun?

 [Drop us a line](mailto:careers@posthog.com).